linode/docs/docs/applications/containers/how-to-install-openvz-on-debian-9.md

     - Give your virtual environment an IP address.
 The recommended format is 192.168.0.[CTID].
 In this case it would be 192.168.0.101.
     - Provide a nameserver.
 Google's nameserver (8.8.8.8) should be sufficient.
-    - If you have trouble booting into your virtual environment, you may try changing **VE_LAYOUT** back to "ploop" from "simfs".
+    - If you have trouble booting into your virtual environment, you may try changing **VE_LAYOUT** back to "ploop" from "simfs."

     You may also configure other options at your discrection, such as SWAP and RAM allocation.
 Save and close when finished.